 Here are short descriptions of some of my FLOSS projects I like to hack on.
-I use these tools in teaching Domain-Specific Languages course.
+I use these tools in my work, research and teaching Domain-Specific Languages course.

 textX is a meta-language (i.e. a language for language definition) for domain-specific language (DSL) specification in Python inspired by Xtext.

 From a single grammar description textX automatically builds a meta-model (in the form of Python classes) and a parser for your language.
 Parser will parse expressions on your language and automatically build a graph of Python objects (i.e. the model) corresponding to the meta-model.